krzemienski/awesome-from-stars/README.md

 * [Eyevinn/dash.js](https://github.com/Eyevinn/dash.js): A reference client implementation for the playback of MPEG DASH via Javascript and compliant browsers.
 * [icedman/dash2dock-lite](https://github.com/icedman/dash2dock-lite): A minimal and animated implementation of dash to dock
 * [pokey909/dash_adaptation_simulator](https://github.com/pokey909/dash_adaptation_simulator): Simulate bitrate switching algorithms based on real data traces
+* [scunning1987/dash_manifest_modifier](https://github.com/scunning1987/dash_manifest_modifier): This code is designed to modify the contents of an MPEG DASH manifest as part of a LIVE PROXY workflow, or as an offline/static manifest rewrite.
+The purpose of the code is to get the DASH manifest (produced by a transcoder or packager) to conform to the requirements of downstream components or players.
 * [kubernetes/dashboard](https://github.com/kubernetes/dashboard): General-purpose web UI for Kubernetes clusters
 * [salimhamed/dashboard](https://github.com/salimhamed/dashboard): A simple dashboarding web application built using Flask and Bootstrap.
 * [MauriceNino/dashdot](https://github.com/MauriceNino/dashdot): A simple, modern server dashboard, primarily used by smaller private servers